kevinboone/vlc-server/README.md

 - The ncurses client is very limited -- it plays only albums, in track order
 - Text-based search in the web interface is very slow on low-powered systems like the Pi.
 - The ncurses client is very basic.
-Everything remains to be done.
+Pretty much everything remains to be done.

 ## In this repository

-This repository has four main directories.
+This repository has six main directories.

 `server/` contains the HTTP server implementation.
 This has a dependency on `libvlc`, which is part of the VLC media player.